Leucisticboi/NoteTaker/README.md

 You will now be presented with the Note Taker page.
 One the left-hand side you will see existing notes.
 On the right-hand side you will see two empty fields to enter a new note title and text.

 For pre-existing notes: click on the note's title in the left-hand column to see the full note.
+If you would like to delete a note, simply click the red trashcan icon next to the note's title.

 For new notes: enter a title.
 Enter the note's text, then click save.
 Your new note's title will now appear in the left-hand column and the note will become your current active note.